cylc/cylc-doc/src/suite-design-guide/general-principles.rst

   expected location.
 - Always return correct shell exit status - zero for success, non-zero for failure.
-This is used by Cylc job wrapper code to detect success and failure and report it back to the suite server program.
+This is used by Cylc job wrapper code to detect success and failure and report it back to the :term:`scheduler`.
 - In shell scripts use ``set -u`` to abort on any reference to an undefined variable.
 If you really need an undefined variable to evaluate to an empty string, make it explicit: ``FOO=${FOO:-}``.